Local access points

 The Pioreactor comes with the ability to create its own local access point, which other Pioreactors can connect to.
 See image below:

 The built-in local access point is meant for small clusters of Pioreactors, and it's range and stability is limited.
-If you want a proper local access point, we suggest purchasing an inexpensive wifi router and using that (the router does not need to be connected to the internet - it will still create a wifi network you can connect Pioreactors to regardless).
+If you want a proper local access point, we suggest purchasing an inexpensive Wifi router and using that, or a Wifi USB device (the router does not need to be connected to the internet - it will still create a wireless network you can connect Pioreactors to regardless).

 Starting a local access point